adaptive-learning/flocs-visual-components/docs/space-world.md

 # Space World

-SpaceWorld is a simple grid world used in (currently the only one) game in RoboMission for learning basics of programming.
+Space World is a simple grid world used in (currently the only one) game in RoboMission for learning basics of programming.

 Example: